WHOIGit/nes-lter-doc-transect/methods.md

 # Sample Analysis

 Samples remained covered and were stored at ambient room temperature in the lab until they were submitted for analysis to obtain the concentration of total organic carbon (TOC) and total nitrogen (TN).
-From Feb 2022 through Mar 2024, samples were submitted to E. Kujawinski's lab at Woods Hole Oceanographic Institution for analysis where they were refrigerated at approximately 4 degC.
+Samples collected from Feb 2022 through Mar 2024 were submitted to E. Kujawinski's lab at Woods Hole Oceanographic Institution for analysis where they were refrigerated at approximately 4 degC until analysis.
 From May 2024 to present, samples are shipped to the Carlson DOM Analytical Lab at UC Santa Barbara for analysis.

 The Kujawinski lab at WHOI analyzed samples with a Shimadzu TOC-LCPH total organic carbon analyzer coupled to a TNM-L analyzer.
 Blanks (MilliQ) and standard curves with potassium hydrogen phthalate and potassium nitrate were interspersed into the sample runs.
 The coefficient of variability between replicate injections was <2%.
 Comparisons to standards provided by Prof. D. Hansell (University of Miami) were made daily.